Electrical Theory Foundations

 | Two parallel resistors (special case) | Rtotal = (R1 × R2) / (R1 + R2) | — | — |

 Why this matters in power systems: branch circuits in a panel are in PARALLEL with each other (all share the bus voltage; current splits per load).
 Conductors in PARALLEL feeders share current proportionally to inverse impedance — equal-length matched conductors share equally; mismatched ones don't.
 NEC 310.10(H) requires identical termination + length for paralleled conductors precisely because of this.
+(When one of three "elevators" is slow, the other two overload — same physics as paralleled feeders with mismatched impedance.)

 Superposition Principle